algoan/nestjs-linxo-connect-connector/README.md

 ![index_page](public/index-page.png)

-- With the two provided buttons, you are able to test the two available Oxlin processes:
+- With the two provided buttons, you are able to test the two available Linxo Connect processes:
-  - Embedded: Click on the button "Open embedded Oxlin Link".
+  - Embedded: Click on the button "Open embedded Linxo Connect Link".
 It will call a `GET /iframe` API which simulates a webhook call to your connector, tries to fetch an iframe URL and display an iframe with this URL.
-At the end of the Oxlin Link process, a `GET /callback?code=...` will be called.
+At the end of the Linxo Connect Link process, a `GET /callback?code=...` will be called.
 It will simulated the `bank_reader_details` webhook event to the connector.
 Moreover, the iframe is remove from the interface.

 ## Test